karamany1998/coretech_challenge/README.md

-To build: type "g++ challenge_karamany.cpp -o challenge_karamany -lpcap" in the terminal, make sure that packet-storm.pcap is in the same directory as the .cpp file.
+To build: type "g++ challenge_karamany.cpp -o challenge_karamany -lpcap" in the terminal, make sure that packet-storm.pcap is in the same directory as the .cpp file. <br />
-Then just type "./challenge_karamany" in ther terminal
+Then just type "./challenge_karamany" in ther terminal  <br />
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Corrected results:
-total size is 147258908 bytes
+total size is 147258908 bytes <br />
-total size of packets 133258908 bytes average frame size is 147.259
+total size of packets 133258908 bytes <br />
+average frame size is 147.259 <br />
-Excluding ethernet frame header->average packet size is 133.259
+Excluding ethernet frame header->average packet size is 133.259 <br />

 ----------------------------------------------------------------------------------------------------------------------------------------------------------------
 Some comments:
-1- an ethernet frame has a maximum size of 1518 bytes and I used unsigned long long for the total size of the packets ==>1000,000 * 1518 <= (sizeof)unsigned long long
+1- an ethernet frame has a maximum size of 1518 bytes and I used unsigned long long for the total size of the packets ==>1000,000 * 1518 <= (sizeof)unsigned long long <br />

-2- I made a mistake when computing the packet length because I did not use the ntohs() function, then when i used the struct pcap_pkthdr to obtain the length, it gave me the correct result and I verfied it using wireshark.
+2- I made a mistake when computing the packet length because I did not use the ntohs() function, then when i used the struct pcap_pkthdr to obtain the length, it gave me the correct result and I verfied it using wireshark. <br />